-You can never appreciate the true beauty of a language until you’ve mastered and memorised its best insults – you never know when they’ll come in useful!
+You can never appreciate the true beauty of the English language until you’ve mastered and memorised its best insults!

 The first 5 insults are still going strong in British English, but don’t worry, they’re not strong enough to offend people, unless you have particularly sensitive friends…